What does it mean to hold space? How do we hold space for ourselves? As leaders how can we hold space for our team members so that they feel heard?

 Holding space has an element of curiosity.
 It is wondering what will emerge from the quiet moments.
 It is about holding boundaries for ourselves, shutting out some of the noise and the clutter to allow our thoughts to flow.
 If there were one element of holding space that was most important to me it would be this curiosity.

 Holding space is also honouring ourselves, placing value, honouring that I am worth the investment.
 It is a knowing that if I allow time to hold space my creativity will flow.
 It is trusting that when I take time to play and create, wonderful things happen.

 Holding space is also about encouraging ourselves.
 During my recovery from breast cancer I wrote and hooked myself love letters.
 I still write myself a little note of encouragement, particularly if I’ve had a bad day.
 After all, we would do it for others, so why not for ourselves?

 How do you hold space?
 For others?
 For yourself?

 Since January 2016 I have had a daily writing practice.
-I also spend at least a couple hours each day rug hooking.
+I also spend at least a couple hours each day rug hooking or spinning or wet felting.
 I try to make time to walk to appointments and notice the world around me rather than rushing all of the time.
-My morning yoga practice is also a practice of holding space for myself.
+My morning meditation and yoga practice is also a practice of holding space for myself.
 Of getting on the mat and breathing and moving and feeling in my body.